Dwight Peck's personal Web site

 A big border marker between France and Switzerland

-Taken from the Tunnel de Sarse near Les Agites in the valley of Hongrin, 2006, this shows the Cornettes de Bise right of center, peeking up just above the Chambairy ridge in front of it, and the valley of the river Rhône at the bottom flowing towards Lac Léman on the right.
-The power plant of Chavalon can be seen perched on the hillside, and Le Flon, the trailhead on the Swiss side, is directly above the power plant.
+Taken from the Tunnel de Sarse near Les Agites in the valley of Hongrin, 2006, this shows the Cornettes de Bise just left of center, Le Grammont to the right, and the valley of the river Rhône at the bottom flowing towards Lac Léman on the right.
+The power plant of Chavalon can be seen perched on the hillside, and Le Flon, the trailhead on the Swiss side, is above and to the left the power plant.

 [Cornettes de Bise could be translated as something like "horns of the north wind".]